EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/06-router.md

 )
 ```

-(Note: dnsmasq is only serving as a DHCP server.
-Its own DNS has been disabled
-via `port=0`.)
+`dnsmasq` will serve as a DHCP server and a caching DNS resolver that
+forwards queries to `dnscrypt-proxy`, which will be setup in the next
+section.

 ## Install dnscrypt-proxy DNS server